Tapentadol: Abuse and controls

-Since 2009 the drug has been categorized in the US as a Schedule II narcotic with ACSCN 9780; in 2014 it was allocated a 17,500 kilogram aggregate manufacturing quota.
+Since 2009 the drug has been categorized in the US as a Schedule II Controlled Substance with ACSCN 9780; in 2014 it was allocated a 17,500 kg aggregate manufacturing quota.

-In 2010, Australia made tapentadol an S8 controlled drug.
+In 2010, Australia made tapentadol a S8 controlled drug.
 The following year, tapentadol was classified as a Class A controlled drug in the United Kingdom, and was also placed under national control in Cyprus, Estonia, Finland, Greece, Latvia and Spain.

-More recently, Canada made the opioid a Schedule I controlled drug.
+More recently, Canada made the opioid a Schedule I controlled drug, putting it in the same class as other prescription opioids such as morphine, fentanyl, tramadol, and heroin.

 In India (except the state of Punjab), multiple brands of Tapentadol remain available over the counter.
 Recent reports have suggested increasing Tapentadol abuse and dependence in India, where users have improvised injections with 50 and 100 mg tablets.
 Furthermore, a large number of listings for Tapentadol sourced from India can be found internationally on illicit marketplaces on the dark web.
 There have been several reports of Tapentadol from Indian pharmacies being smuggled to the US, the EU, and Bangladesh, where they are distributed via the black market.

+Veterinary use

+Tapentadol has been demonstrated as a potentially effective analgesic in experimental studies however, further research is needed before it can be recommended for clinical use.
+Tapentadol is mainly metabolised as tapentadol-O-glucuronide in dogs and tapentadol-O-sulfate in cats.
+Intravenous, but not oral, administration has been shown to be effective in the dog, inducing sedation, salivation, ataxia, diarrhoea, and thermal antinociception.
+In cats intravenous, intramuscular, and subcutaenous administration has resulted in mild sedation and salivation.
+IV produced longer and greater sedation in the cat than IM and SC.